observablehq/plot/docs/features/marks.md

     const g = next(index, scales, values, dimensions, context);
     d3.select(g)
       .selectAll("circle")
         .style("opacity", 0)
       .transition()
       .delay(() => Math.random() * 5000)
         .style("opacity", 1);
     return g;
   }
 }).plot()
 ```

 :::info
 Note that Plot’s marks usually set the attributes of the nodes.
-As styles have precedence over attributes, the output can be customized with [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
+As styles have precedence over attributes, it is much simpler to customize the output with [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), when possible, than with a custom render function.
 :::

 Here is another example, where we render the dots one by one: